 Halloween in the Crescent City calls for two things: a lot of fun and a lot of frights!
 We've got everything from haunted houses and ghost tours to spooky sights.
 Here’s how you can celebrate this October.

-The most petrifying parade in all of New Orleans is put on by the Krewe of Boo!
-This annual celebration of spooky season transforms the French Quarter in the Fright Quarter with extravagantly decorated floats and riders and marchers decked out in costumes.
+The most petrifying parade in all of New Orleans is put on by the Krewe of BOO!
+This annual celebration of spooky season transforms the French Quarter into the Fright Quarter with extravagantly decorated floats and riders and marchers decked out in costumes.
 They take to the streets with tricks and treats all evening long!
-This year’s Krewe of Boo parade rolls Saturday, October 22 - so get your costumes and candy bags ready!
+This year’s Krewe of Boo parade rolls Saturday, Oct.
+25, 2025 - so get your costumes and candy bags ready!

-Before the parade that night, run (or shamble) through the French Quarter during the New Orleans Zombie Run as you avoid the zombie-hunting Big Easy Rollergirls!
+Before the parade, run (or crawl) through the French Quarter during the New Orleans Zombie Run as you avoid the zombie-hunting Big Easy Roller Derby.

 Take a Haunted History or Ghost Tour